-Who would have thought that William Thompson, the rugged frontiersman who was instrumental in the founding of Alder Gulch, Montana, was also a published author?
+Who would have thought that William Thompson, the rugged frontiersman who was instrumental in the founding of Virginia City, Montana, was also a published author?
 Perhaps this explains the penchant of descendants toward things literary.

-Asked by the Anaconda Standard to reminisce about his first Christmas at Alder Gulch, Thompson relates in avuncular Western style his attempts to salvage a decent holiday meal from bear meat by lacing it with cinnamon and cooking it with onions.
+Asked by the Anaconda Standard to reminisce about his first Christmas at Alder Gulch, a mining camp that included the town of Virginia City, Thompson relates in an avuncular Western style his attempts to salvage a decent holiday meal.
+He attempted to make bear meat palatable by lacing it with cinnamon and cooking it with onions.
 The story, first published on December 17, 1899, can still be found on the internet thanks to the Montana Historical Society.

-“Bear Meat and Frozen Onions–Virginia City, 1863” is written with the kind of self-effacing humor that would characterize later Thompsons.
-In family fashion, Thompson quickly resorts to the colloquial, recalling that at the time he was “baching” it with his partner, Joe Griffith, and two other “trail blazers,” Nunley and Clanton, whose first names apparently weren’t worth remembering, if he knew them at all.
+“Bear Meat and Frozen Onions–Virginia City, 1863” is written with self-effacing humor that was obviously passed down through the family.
+Thompson quickly resorts to the colloquial, recalling that at the time he was “baching” it with his partner, Joe Griffith, and two other “trail blazers,” Nunley and Clanton, whose first names apparently weren’t worth remembering, if he knew them at all.

-Thompson, who didn’t marry until he was 37, writes that “in due time” the group set out to prepare a Christmas feast.
-He’s clearly remembering a time when he lived at his own pace, when he still had his future to create, and when family obligations didn’t dictate that meals be eat early, presents be given, or trees adorned.
+Thompson, who enjoyed a robust bachelorhood — he didn’t marry until he was 37 — writes that “in due time” the group set out to prepare a Christmas feast.
+It’s clear from the prose that he’s remembering a time when he lived at his own pace, when family obligations didn’t dictate early holiday meals, when present shopping didn’t have to be done or trees adorned.
 Born and raised in Ontario, Canada, the one-time mayor of Butte, Montana, clearly enjoyed his early freedom in “the far west.”

 Elsewhere in the story, characteristic Thompson resourcefulness, not to be confused with insensitivity or sloth, is on display.
-For instance, we learn early on that the centerpiece of the meal is a piece of bear meat that has been given to them by a friend — they didn’t acquire it themselves.
-Then, Thompson, who probably remained a stranger to the kitchen for most of his life, quickly hands off the cooking to Griffith.
+For instance, we learn early on that the centerpiece of the meal is a piece of bear meat that has been given to the gang by a friend — they didn’t acquire it themselves.
+Then, Thompson, who probably remained a stranger to the kitchen for most of his life, quickly hands off the cooking to his business partner Griffith.

 Though we may never know for sure, Thompson probably knew the onions had turned bad.
 In allowing this inference, he seems to be laying out in the finest literary tradition a kind of foreshadowing of the story’s conclusion.
-He never vouches for the onions, even though he seemed to overpay for them–$3 for “several” pounds.
-One can only wonder how much that would be by today’s standards. $50?
+He never vouches for the integrity of the onions, though he boasts that he over-payed for them — coughing up $3 for “several” pounds.
+That’s north of $50, adjusted for inflation.

-The onion incident also reveals an almost cavalier attitude toward vegetables evident in later Thompson males.
-Reading liberally between the lines, Thompson must have decided that vegetables needed to be eaten–thus his almost instinctive need to ferret them out.
-But that he snatched them from a garbage heap, and then mightily and overpaid for them, evinces an almost nihilist attitude toward the provision of vegetables for a holiday meal.
+The onion caper reveals an almost cavalier attitude toward vegetable consumption evident in later Thompson males.
+Reading liberally between the lines, Thompson dutifully decided that the meal needed to include vegetables — thus his almost instinctive impulse to ferret them out.
+But that he snatched them from a garbage heap, and then mightily and overpaid for them, evinces a deeply cynical attitude toward the inclusion of vegetables in a holiday meal.

-Read another way, vegetables and their procurement must have meant a lot to the young man.
-Going for vegetables must have been something imbued in his early conscience from his life back east.
-He may have even eaten a vegetable or two when he was young.
-But now that he was out on his own, eating or enjoying vegetables, as we later learn, was a far different story.
+Read another way, vegetables must have meant a lot to the young man.
+Perhaps the act of “going for vegetables” had been imbued in his conscience from his early life back east.
+He probably even ate a vegetable or two when he was young.
+But now that he was out on his own, eating, or much less enjoying vegetables was a far different story.

-Eventually, the group sits down for their Christmas “spread,” a classic bit of irony.
-Then, in a move reminiscent of later family males, Thompson quickly moves the onions to one side of the plate.
-He had no intention of actually eating the only vegetable offered.
-Providing them was apparently enough.
+Eventually, the group sat down for their Christmas “spread,” a classic bit of irony.
+Then, in a move that would later be imitated by family males, Thompson quickly moves the onions to one side of the plate.
+He had no intention of actually eating the only vegetable offered as part of the meal.